microsoft/nni/docs/source/tutorials/pruning_speedup.rst

 Therefore, in our design, there are two main steps: first, do shape inference to find out all the modules that should be replaced;
 second, replace the modules.

-The first step requires topology (i.e., connections) of the model, we use ``jit.trace`` to obtain the model graph for PyTorch.
+The first step requires topology (i.e., connections) of the model, we use a tracer based on ``torch.fx`` to obtain the model graph for PyTorch.
 The new shape of module is auto-inference by NNI, the unchanged parts of outputs during forward and inputs during backward are prepared for reduct.
 For each type of module, we should prepare a function for module replacement.
 The module replacement function returns a newly created module which is smaller.